Your Missed Rust Class

 Conclusion§

 Hopefully this wasn’t hard and even eye-opening for someone.
 Although the pinning topic in Rust is pretty straighforward, a lot of people struggle understanding it.
-With this foundation, you can explore more on your own, as I didn’t cover some topics (like pin projection).
+With this foundation, you can explore more on your own, as I didn’t cover some topics (like pin projections).
 I advise you by starting from a brilliant video from Jon, the chapter on pinning from the async book (or even better, spend some time and read the whole book).
 The documentation of the pin module is also quite comprehensive, give it a read!

 Subtyping§